pipekit/argo-workflows/docs/artifact-plugin.md

 The GRPC interface is defined in **[`artifact.proto`](https://github.com/argoproj/argo-workflows/blob/main/pkg/apiclient/artifact/artifact.proto)**.
 This contains the main `ArtifactService` interface and all request/response message types your plugin must implement.

-### 3. Language Flexibility

-You can implement your plugin in any programming language that supports GRPC, including:
+The plugin can be implemented in any programming language that supports GRPC, including:

 - Go
 - Python